MehrdadSamadishadlou/miR_Signature_MI_GSE61741/index.md

 ### Training Models:

 The data has been split into train and test sets by 0.7:0.3 ratio.
-All mtrices have been calculated just by the train set.
+All matrices have been calculated just by the train set.

  **Question 3:** <code> As we will see in the following section cross_validate has been used for model training.
-When using this method, is it nessesary to split the data to train and test set?
-It seems that the method does it automatically and returen metrices for both train and test data seperatly.
+When using this method, is it necessary to split the data to train and test set?
+It seems that the method does it automatically and return matrices for both train and test data separately.
 What about nested cross-validation? </code>

 #### Random Forest:

 <p style='text-align: justify;'>
 A basic random forest model has been trained using all 100 miRNAs.
-A list of 6 miRNAs has with the highest <code> feature_importance_ </code> been extracted and a random forest model hase been trained with their expression profile.
-For finding the best hyper parameters for the model a grid search has been conducted with the following <code> param_grid </code> on all 100 miRNAs:
+A list of 6 miRNAs with the highest <code> feature_importance_ </code> has been extracted and a random forest model has been trained with their expression profile.
+For finding the best hyperparameters for the model a grid search has been conducted with the following <code> param_grid </code> on all 100 miRNAs:
 </p>

 ```